Zotikus1001/sd-dynamic-prompts/docs/SYNTAX.md

 The weights are relative and do not have to add up to 1.
 If you omit a weight, it is assumed to be 1.
-Weights are also possible in YAML wildcard files, [see below](#weighted-options-in-yaml).

 ### Choosing Multiple Values